min2ha/ukwa-site/content/target/48135/index.en.md

   "start_date": "2017-01-07T09:00:00Z"
 }

-# National Library of Wales: Roger Tilley - Owned by the Miners Trust, Tower

 Roger Tiley photographed the coal mines and the pit communities in south Wales.
 This is an online exhibition of his photographs relating to the Tower Colliery.